-After this, medication or surgery may be considered.
+After this, medicine or surgery may be considered.

 This page is about non-surgical treatments for urinary incontinence.
 Find out about surgery and procedures for urinary incontinence.

-Your GP may suggest you make simple changes to your lifestyle to improve your symptoms.
-These changes can help improve your condition, regardless of the type of urinary incontinence you have.
+A GP may suggest you make simple changes to your lifestyle to improve your symptoms, regardless of the type of urinary incontinence you have.

-- reducing your caffeine intake – caffeine is found in tea, coffee and cola, and can increase the amount of urine your body produces
+- reducing your intake of caffeine, which is found in tea, coffee and cola, as caffeine can increase the amount of urine your body makes

-- altering how much fluid you drink a day – drinking too much or too little can make incontinence worse
+- altering how much fluid you drink each day, as drinking too much or too little can make incontinence worse

 - losing weight if you are overweight or obese – use the healthy weight calculator to find out if you're a healthy weight for your height